gamemash/platformer/README.md

 It's mario 1-1.
 What is there to say.
+Sprint uno:character:  - movement  - physics (simple gravity and ground collision)